kritikknwr/Multi-Client-Chat-System/README.md

 Documentation

-The full technical report, including detailed workflow analysis and testing results, is available in the repository as pythonproject_merged (1)_removed.pdf
+The full technical report, including detailed workflow analysis and testing results, is available in the repository as multiclientchat.pdf